Team Ceremonies.Scot

 Diane Duncan

-Living on the farm surrounded by animals and fresh air is the best and I love being able to grow, cook and eat our own produce.
-I sing in a local choir and listen to all kinds of music whenever
+Living on the farm surrounded by animals and fresh air is just the best and I'm really passionate about being able to grow, cook and eat our own produce.
+I sing in a local choir and listen to all kinds of music whenever I can.
+I also like nothing better than to curl up with a good book, a coffee and the cat on my knee with the fire roaring on a cold day.

 My pet hate is poor manners, especially poor table manners.
 I stand against any cruelty to animals and don’t ever feed me liquorice!